M61ss/Linux/Drivers/Notes.md

 > [!NOTE]
 >
 > The kernel doesn't keep any user data because it has to be safe and mostly unaffected by users.
+In fact, it is impossible for the user to modify the behaviour of a `/proc/` file entry because it is an empty file, so the user cannot write on that.

 We need to associate `proc_ops` to our driver. `proc_ops` is a struct inside `linux/include/linux/proc.fs.h`.